Home > Guides > Best digital pianos: Get that premium digital piano sound

 Nord has been at the top of the heap for quite a while.
 Their products are extremely well-built, packed with amazing sounds and features, and are easily portable.

-It’s not inexpensive, but considering the quality and variety of sounds, feel, and build there are few other options that can stand up to what it can do.
+There’s so much packed into the Grand 2 it’s best to get a hands-on experience to understand what it’s fully capable of.
+It’s expensive, but considering the quality and variety of sounds, feel, controls options, and build quality there are few other options that can stand up to what it can do.

 Best digital piano for the stage: Kurzweil SP7 Grand